pulumi/workshops/migrating-from-terraform/README.md

     Resources:
         29 unchanged
     ```

-1. Reformat and refactor the generated Pulumi code for improved readability:

-    - Fix whitespacing to make the code more readable.
-    - Refactor to use 2 loops: one for the public subnets (based of the list of public subnet CIDRs), and a similar loop for the private subnets.

-    Throughout the process, you should continuously run `pulumi preview` to make sure you have not accidentally created drift.

 At this point, your resources are under Pulumi control and in a production scenario the Terraform state file should be archived to avoid any confusion as to the source of truth for your the state of your resources.